 Instead of focusing on winners-and-losers, over/under or point total bets are another great game line option to consider when you build NFL parlays.
 In this betting market, the over/under applies to the amount of combined points scored within the game.

-For example, if the point total of Super Bowl LIX is set at 50.5 points, the over would hit if both sides combine for 51 or more points, whereas the under would be the winning bet if 50 or less points are scored.
+For example, if the point total of Super Bowl LX is set at 50.5 points, the over would hit if both sides combine for 51 or more points, whereas the under would be the winning bet if 50 or fewer points are scored.
 Over/under bets can also be used when analyzing prop bets, adding plenty of value to your parlay slip.
-Be sure to add point totals wagers to your slip this season in order to create the best parlays for Super Bowl LIX.
+Be sure to add point totals wagers to your slip this season in order to create the best parlays for Super Bowl LX.

 Teaser Parlays

-In this strategy bettors can adjust the lines for either increased value on a more difficult bet, or decrease value on a safer wager.
+In this strategy, bettors can adjust the lines for either increased value on a more difficult bet or decreased value on a safer wager.
 A popular example of this is buying the hook.
 The hook is the half-point set to separate the two sides of a market.
-By buying the hook in either direction, you can provide yourself some increased insurance if you move it down, or can get better odds if you sell it up.
+By buying the hook in either direction, you can provide yourself with some increased insurance if you move it down, or can get better odds if you sell it up.

 Live Betting Parlays

 Live betting parlays for the Super Bowl are a terrific betting option for those who want to capitalize on a shift in momentum within the game as it’s unfolding.
-Live betting odds are constantly changing play-after-play, meaning you can find better value than what was being offered pre-game depending on the market/events of the game.
-If you’re quick enough, Super Bowl betting enthusiasts can build out live betting parlays and score their next win based off of the current flow of the game.
+Live betting odds are constantly changing play-after-play, meaning you can find better value than what was being offered pre-game, depending on the market/events of the game.
+If you’re quick enough, Super Bowl betting enthusiasts can build out live betting parlays and score their next win based on the current flow of the game.

 Common Super Bowl Parlay Mistakes and How to Avoid Them